 Hence, cocina criolla is the cuisine created by the European (mostly Spanish) colonists using their traditional recipes made with native Caribbean foods and cooking styles.

-Consequently, you will find both native and Spanish influences, cooking techniques, and ingredients in Puerto Rican cuisine.
+That is why you will find both native and Spanish influences, cooking techniques, and ingredients in Puerto Rican cuisine.

-Sofrito is a versatile, aromatic puree of tomatoes, peppers, cilantro, onions, and garlic.
-There are many variations of this recipe, but the basic sofrito recipe found on this website is made from ingredients that are easy to find in any grocery store.
+Sofrito is a versatile, aromatic purée of tomatoes, peppers, cilantro, onions, and garlic.
+There are many variations of this recipe, but a basic sofrito recipe is made from ingredients that are easy to find in any grocery store.

 The basic spices are salt, pepper, oregano, garlic powder, onion powder and turmeric.
 The most flavorful meat is coated in adobo and left in the refrigerator for a day, but applying the seasoning right before cooking works well, too.

-Puerto Rican food has been heavily influenced by American trends and fast food in recent history.
-However, authentic “cocina criolla” is still a readily available treasure to be found on the island.
+Although Puerto Rican food has been heavily influenced by American trends and fast food in recent years, authentic cocina criolla is still a readily available treasure to be found on the island.

-- Alcapurrias are fried, ground beef filled, fritters from the Caribbean made from a mixture of grated yautia (taro root) and green banana.
+- Alcapurrias are fried ground beef-filled fritters from the Caribbean made from a mixture of grated yautia (taro root) and green banana.